hdShang/arxiv-daily/docs/cs-CV/2025-06-05/papers/250605425v1-siv-bench-a-video-benchmark-for-social-interaction-understanding-and.md

 ---
 layout: default
-title: SIV-Bench: A Video Benchmark for Social Interaction Understanding and Reasoning
+title: "SIV-Bench: A Video Benchmark for Social Interaction Understanding and Reasoning"
 ---

 # SIV-Bench: A Video Benchmark for Social Interaction Understanding and Reasoning